{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

 Email Marketing Trends That Will Impact Colocation Data Centers (And Companies That Sell to Data Centers)

-What does the future hold for email marketing as a sales acceleration and customer retention channel?
+What is the future of email marketing as a sales acceleration and customer retention channel?

 • Getting to the inbox will continue to get more difficult.
-Reputation -- both email and more generally website authority and social footprint -- will become increasingly important.
+Reputation- email and, more generally, website authority and social footprint- will become increasingly important.

-• Segmenting out for graymail will go more mainstream as marketing generalists wake up to the reality that unengaged contacts are actually hurting deliverability.
+• Segmenting for graymail will go mainstream as marketing generalists wake up to the reality that unengaged contacts hurt deliverability.

 • There will be more cross-channel campaigns between email marketing and social media.
-More marketers will experiment with uploading segmented lists for targeting in paid search and paid social at various stages of the funnel (both for retargeting and reconversions), as well as targeting lookalikes.
+More marketers will experiment with uploading segmented lists for paid search and paid social targeting at various funnel stages (both for retargeting and reconversions) and targeting lookalikes.

 • Send time optimization driven by AI will become more widely adopted.
-And especially popular for any business that sells across time zones.
+It is especially popular for any business that sells across time zones.

 • Behavioral emails will become more common as digitally-savvy chief revenue officers pressure their marketing teams to deliver real-time alerts on key trigger events (ex: pricing page view by known contact) that their sales teams can pounce on.